 Once you click on the Swap option, Our Horizontal Bar Chart is converted to Vertical Column Chart as shown below

 If you observe the above screenshot, It is providing a perfect result, but we are unable to identify the exact amount Sales of each color.
 To resolve these situations, We have to display the Data Labels.

 Adding Data labels to Bar Chart in Tableau

 To add data labels to Bar chart, Please drag and Drop the data Label values from Dimension or Measures Pane to Label option in Marks Card.
 In this example, We want to display the Sales Amount as Data labels so, Drag and Drop the Sales Amount from Measures region to Labels option

-Once you are done, You can see the Data Labels in Tableau Report
+Once you did, You can see the Data Labels in Tableau Reports

 Stacked Bar Charts in Tableau

-Once you are done, You can see the Stacked Bar Chart As shown in below screenshot.
-Tableau Desktop allocate default colours for every region but from the Marked Region, You can edit the colours by selecting the Edit Colors.. option from the context menu.
+Once completed, You can see the Stacked Bar Chart, as shown in the below screenshot.
+Tableau Desktop allocates default colors for every region, but from the Marked Region, You can edit the colors by selecting the Edit Colors.. option from the context menu.